ESP32 RF Transmitter + SinricPro Integration Tutorial

 In Arduino IDE:

-Sketch → Include Library → Manage Libraries
+- Go to Sketch → Include Library → Manage Libraries

 - Install: